 The city is in the First District of the Los Angeles County Board of Supervisors, represented by Hilda Solis.

-In the California State Senate, Diamond Bar is in the 30th Senate District, represented by Democrat Bob Archuleta.
-In the California State Assembly, it is in the 56th Assembly District, represented by Democrat Lisa Calderon.
+In the California State Senate, Diamond Bar is in the 30th senatorial district, represented by Democrat Bob Archuleta.
+In the California State Assembly, it is in the 56th Assembly district, represented by Democrat Lisa Calderon.

 In the United States House of Representatives, Diamond Bar is in California's 38th congressional district, represented by Democrat Linda Snchez.